{{flagHref}}

 1. What is rhodium, and why is it valuable?

 Rhodium is a rare, silvery-white metallic element that exhibits exceptional catalytic properties, resistance to corrosion, and high reflectivity.
-Its principal uses and value arise from its application in vehicle catalytic converters and chemical processes.
+Its value derives primarily from its critical role in automotive catalytic converters, where it reduces harmful nitrogen oxide emissions—a function for which no cost-effective substitute currently exists.

 2. How is rhodium extracted?